oschonrock/hibp/BUILD-FreeBSD.md

 #### Parallel STL algorithms (PSTL) not supported under libc++

-code will fall back to single threaded, but this only affects `hibp_sort`
+code will fall back to single threaded, but this only affects `hibp-sort`

 You can add `-fexperimental-library` in CMakeLists.txt and remove the